pulzze/autoflow-documentation/docs/ids/action-integer-divide-remainder/tooltip.md

-This Action returns only remainder by divison of Integer.
+Divides two numbers and returns the remainder